rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 where $n_i$ is the number of cycles at stress level $i$, and $N_i$ is the number of cycles to failure at that level.
 Miner's law provides a practical way to condense a lifetime's worth of damage into an accelerated lab test, however it does assume that each cycle contributes independently to failure.
 Real materials sometimes deviate due to load sequence effects or nonlinear damage accumulation, a limitation explored in more advanced research @Palmgren1924 @miner1945cumulative.

-=== Basquin's Law
+=== Basquin's law
 Basquin’s law describes the relationship between the amplitude of cyclic stress and the number of cycles to failure, especially important for high-cycle fatigue scenarios.
 It is typically given as a power law,

 $ N sigma_p^b = C $

 Here, $sigma_p$ is the peak (amplitude) stress, $N$ is the number of cycles to failure, $b$ is the Basquin exponent (material fatigue exponent), and $C$ is a material‑dependent constant.
 Even a small increase in stress can sharply decrease fatigue life, depending on the material's $b$ exponent.
 Basquin’s law is widely used to fit experimental fatigue data and model S–N curves @oh1910exponential.

-=== S-N curve
+=== S–N curve

 #figure(
 box(stroke: 1pt + black, inset: 5pt)[
   #image("../../Images/SNcurve_cropped.pdf", width: 100mm)
 ],
-caption: [S-N curve @Suresh1998],
+caption: [S–N curve @Suresh1998],
 )

-The S-N curve, or Wöhler curve, is a log-log plot of stress amplitude versus cycles to failure.
+The S–N curve, or Wöhler curve, is a log-log plot of stress amplitude versus cycles to failure.
 It provides a clear picture of how materials behave under repeated loading, revealing the reduction in life as stress increases.
 The concept originated in the mid 19th century through the pioneering work of August Wöhler, a German railway engineer who conducted systematic fatigue tests on railway axles to study their failure mechanisms under cyclic loading.
 His experiments involved applying alternating stresses to metal components and observing the number of cycles to failure, laying the foundation for modern fatigue testing @Suresh1998.

-The S-N curve typically exhibits two distinct regions.
+The S–N curve typically exhibits two distinct regions.
 In the high stress, low cycle region, materials fail quickly after a small number of cycles.
 In the low stress, high cycle region, materials can withstand millions of cycles before failure.
-For many steels and ferrous metals, the S-N curve flattens at low stress levels, reaching what is called the endurance limit or fatigue limit.
+For many steels and ferrous metals, the S–N curve flattens at low stress levels, reaching what is called the endurance limit or fatigue limit.
 Materials operating below this threshold can theoretically withstand infinite cycles without failure.
 However, aluminum and many non-ferrous metals lack a defined endurance limit and will eventually fail even at very low stress levels @Suresh1998.
-S-N curves are constructed experimentally and typically fitted using Basquin’s law.
+S–N curves are constructed experimentally and typically fitted using Basquin's law.
 This approach helps engineers create test profiles that reflect real use conditions in a compressed timeframe @Juvinall2012 @Suresh1998.

-Miner's law lets engineers sum damage from diverse stress cycles, Basquin’s law predicts fatigue life as a function of stress amplitude, and S-N curve visualises material performance under varying conditions.
-These tools are foundational for accelerated vibration testing strategies, ensuring components are reliable and safe without unnecessary over-testing @Pook2007.
+Miner's law lets engineers sum damage from diverse stress cycles, Basquin's law predicts fatigue life as a function of stress amplitude, and S–N curve visualises material performance under varying conditions.
+These tools are foundational for accelerated vibration testing strategies, ensuring components are reliable and safe without unnecessary overtesting @Pook2007.

-== Mission Synthesis
+== Mission synthesis <missionsynthesis>

 The concept of mission synthesis originates from the need to reproduce the fatigue damage experienced by structures in real operational environments within shorter laboratory tests.
 After World War II, engineers in aerospace and defense realised that many standardised tests defined by conservative envelopes either undertested or overtested components.
 Early studies on fatigue, such as Basquin’s stress-life relationship (1910) @oh1910exponential or Miner’s linear cumulative damage hypothesis (1945), provided a mathematical foundation to link cyclic loading with fatigue life @miner1945cumulative.

-=== Test Tailoring Procedure
+=== Test tailoring procedure

 Lalanne @lalanne2010mechanicalvol defines _test tailoring_ as the structured process of creating test specifications directly from a product's life cycle profile and its real environment data, rather than from fixed standard envelopes.
 This approach is consistent with modern standards such as GAM.EG13 and MIL-STD-810F/G, and STANAG 4370 (AECTP 400), which all require that mechanical and climatic tests reflect measured service conditions rather than arbitrary limits.